zetanumbers/posts/myosotis.md

 ## Background

-Currently there is a consensus about abscence of the drop guarantee.
+Currently there is a consensus about absence of the drop guarantee.
 To be precise, in today's Rust you can forget some value via [`core::mem::forget`](https://doc.rust-lang.org/1.75.0/core/mem/fn.forget.html) or via some other safe contraption like cyclic shared references `Rc/Arc`.